rithmschool/react_exercises/03-events-forms-refs-life-cycle/life-cycle/readme.md

 Depending on the UI which you choose, you **may** have to use a few lifecycle hooks to ensure that your application works as expected.

-As a bonus, allow your todos to be marked as completed and as a super bonus, store your results in localStorage!
+As a bonus, store your todos in localStorage!
 When using localStorage, you **will** need to use a life cycle method in order for this to work properly.